ro0gr/ember-cli-page-object/guides/quickstart.md

 }
 ```

+A `scope` attribte allows to query DOM and interact UI elements via Page Object interface.

+Each fresh component has a set of useful attributes [default](./api/components#default-attributes).
-Scopes allows us to query a DOM via Page Object interface.
-Right after a component creation you can access a set of actions and properties provided by [default](./api/components#default-attributes).
+By default Right after a component creation you can access a set of actions and properties provided by [default](./api/components#default-attributes).

 ```js
 import { create } from 'ember-cli-page-object';